Virusnest/DeviousMessager-Client/README.md

 # DeviousMessager-Client
-DeviousMessager-Client is a chat app with encription
+DeviousMessager is a chat app with encription

+## THIS IS A SCHOOL PROJECT